Old Fashioned Chicken Soup

 Thanks Erica!
 It is so nice when one is under the weather!

-This looks like the perfect bowl of comforting soup!
+This was the perfect bowl of chicken soup!
 You’re right – something about family recipes always sets them apart.
 I especially love the addition of tarragon here!
+Everyone enjoyed it.

 Thanks Monica!!